VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

       status: "True"
       lastTransitionTime: "2025-10-27T10:00:00Z"
       reason: ReconcileSuccess
-      message: "Release successfully applied"
+      message: "ComponentRelease successfully applied"
 ```

-#### 2.1 ReleasePin Controller
+#### 2.1 ReleaseBinding Controller

-- ReleasePin controller is responsible for generating the rendered Kubernetes manifests and applying them to the DataPlane.
+- ReleaseBinding controller is responsible for generating the rendered Kubernetes manifests and applying them to the DataPlane.
-- ReleasePin controller watches on the following resources:
+- ReleaseBinding controller watches on the following resources:
-    - ReleasePin
+    - ReleaseBinding
     - EnvSettings
-    - Release (Corresponding to the ReleasePin's releaseName)
+    - ComponentRelease (Corresponding to the ReleaseBinding's releaseName)

 ### 3. Deployment Flow